 It’s a dinner that feels paired down to just the essentials, like a fancy piece of Danish furniture.
-We’re not going to call Mr. Omakase cheap, but both the 10 and 14-course options come in under $100 (at least before service, taxes, and sake), and that’s a lot better than most upscale omakase dinners in Miami.
+We’re not going to call Mr. Omakase cheap, but the 10-course option comes in under $100 (at least before service, taxes, and sake), and that’s a lot better than most upscale omakase dinners in Miami.
 The space is intimate, with a dozen or so counter seats, and the service is attentive - but never overbearing or suffocating.
 You can still come here in jeans and not worry about receiving stares from the staff or fellow diners - and everyone around you is probably just paying attention to the food anyway.
 It’s phenomenal.

 Every piece of fish, uni, or beef that’s laid in front of you seemingly gets better and better, like a well-paced action movie or roller coaster that makes you want to immediately get back in line.
 And by the time you reach the otoro or the A5 wagyu, you’ll want to stand up and applaud.
 Dinner here lasts for two hours and there are only a few seatings per night, which you need to book and pay for in advance.